Tribunal: Judgment Has Been Delivered; Justice Is Different From Judgment- LP Lawyer, Jibrin Okutepa | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Tribunal: Judgment Has Been Delivered; Justice Is Different From Judgment- LP Lawyer, Jibrin Okutepa

-Jibrin Okutepa (SAN), a renowned attorney and Senior Advocate of Nigeria, has taken to social media to criticise the tribunal’s decision following its decision to dismiss the petitions filed by Labour Party presidential candidate Peter Gregory Obi challenging the results of the February 25 presidential elections.
+Following the decision made by the five-man panel of Appeal Court Justices to reject the petitions lodged by Peter Gregory Obi, the flag bearer of the Labour Party, challenging the results of the February 25 presidential elections, the well-known lawyer and Senior Advocate of Nigeria, Jibrin Okutepa (SAN), has taken to social media to criticize the ruling issued by the tribunal.

-In a series of tweets published on his Twitter account on Wednesday night, Okutepa, one of the Lead Counsels for the Labour Party and Peter Obi before the tribunal, insisted that while the court had rendered judgement in the cases contesting the election’s results, it had fallen short of upholding the rule of law.
+In a series of tweets shared on his Twitter account on Wednesday evening, Okutepa, one of the Lead Counsels representing the Labour Party and Peter Obi at the tribunal, asserted that while the court handed down judgments on the cases concerning the election outcome, it, however, failed to deliver justice.

-He added, Okutepa bemoaned the difficulties that the majority of petitioners run into while attempting to obtain crucial electoral papers from the Independent National Electoral Commission (INEC) in order to strengthen their legal arguments.
+Furthermore, Okutepa expressed his frustration over the obstacles that many petitioners encounter when trying to obtain crucial election documents from the Independent National Electoral Commission (INEC) in order to bolster their legal arguments.

-The well-known attorney concluded his tweet by saying that, regardless of how unfavourable a court decision may be, he has been instructed to follow it as part of his obligations as a lawyer.
+Concluding his tweets, the renowned lawyer clarified that regardless of how unfavorable a court judgment may be, he has been trained to adhere to it as an integral part of his responsibilities within the legal profession.

-The well-known lawyer ended his post by noting that, regardless of how adverse a court ruling may be, it is his duty as a lawyer to follow it.

-He wrote; “The verdict has been given.
-Justice and judgement are not the same.
-Nigeria would benefit from what those whom we believe to be doing the right thing are dishing out.
-The truth is in their hearts for those who received judgements.
+He wrote; “Judgment has been delivered.
+Justice is different from judgment.
+Nigeria Will reap the fruits of what is being dished out by those who we trust to do what is right.
+Those who got judgments know the truth in their hearts.”

 )